The 23 Most Magical Caves in the United States

 Blanchard Springs Caverns; Stone County, Arkansas

-Where to fly: Bill and Hillary Clinton National Airport
+Where to fly: Bill and Hillary Clinton National Airport (LIT)

 Composed of three magical layers, the Blanchard Springs Caverns in Arkansas is a breathtaking example of a "living" cave system, with formations like stalactites, stalagmites, columns, and flowstones still changing and growing along the cavern walls.
 Visitors can expect a playful romp around in the red clay mud and an amazing view of the natural world in action.